Wikipedia Review

-Wikipedia Review is an Internet forum and blog for the discussion of Wikimedia Foundation projects, in particular the content and conflicts of Wikipedia.
-Wikipedia Review is a Wikipedia watchdog website, scrutinizing Wikipedia and reporting on its flaws.
-It provides an independent forum to discuss Wikipedia editors and their influence on Wikipedia content.
+Wikipedia Review was an Internet forum and blog for the discussion of Wikimedia Foundation projects, in particular the content and conflicts of Wikipedia.
+Wikipedia Review sought to act as a watchdog website, scrutinizing Wikipedia and reporting on its flaws.
+It provided an independent forum to discuss Wikipedia editors and their influence on Wikipedia content.
 At its peak, participants included current Wikipedia editors, former Wikipedia editors, users banned from Wikipedia, and people who had never edited.
+The last post was on 31 May 2012.

 Background

 The site was founded in November 2005 by "Igor Alexander", and hosted by ProBoards.
 On 19 February 2006 it moved to its own domain name using Invision Power Board software.
 The site required registration using a valid e-mail address to post and blacklisted email providers that allowed anonymity so as to discourage the operation of multiple accounts by a single user.
+In its early years, the forum became a gathering place for critics of Wikipedia and its policies, attracting both former editors and outside observers interested in discussing issues related to online collaboration and reliability of information.

 Wikipedia Review was cited for its discussion of wiki-editing concepts and its participation in the evaluation of the Palo Alto Research Company's WikiDashboard.